tiwe-de/ssh-agent-filter/afssh.1.md

 After setting up the ssh-agent-filter(1) ssh(1) is started with `-A` and the rest of the arguments (after `--`).

-When ssh(1) exits, the ssh-agent-filter(1) is killed to not leave tons of them
+When ssh(1) exits, the ssh-agent-filter(1) is killed to not leave tons of them idling.

 # OPTIONS